CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Experiments

 \subsection{Setting}

-We evaluated the performance of both cascaded and non-cascaded models on MDAR.
+We evaluate the performance of both cascaded and non-cascaded models on CMDAR.
 The non-cascaded models include large audio-language models, large audio-reasoning models, and full-modal language models.
-The large audio-language models consist of Qwen-Audio-Chat~\citep{Qwen-Audio-Chat}, Qwen2-Audio-Instruct~\citep{Qwen2-Audio-Instruct}, SALAMONN~\citep{SALMONN}, Audio Flamingo 2~\citep{Audio-Flamingo-2}, Audio Flamingo 3 Chat~\citep{Audio-Flamingo-3}, MiDashengLM~\citep{Midashenglm}, etc. The large audio-reasoning models include Audio-Reasoner~\citep{Audio-Reasoner}, etc. The full-modal language models include Omni-R1~\citep{Omni-R1}, Qwen2.5-Omni~\citep{Qwen2.5-Omni}, etc. The cascaded models based on captions include GPT-4o Audio+ Qwen2-Audio-Instruct, Qwen2-Audio-Instruct + Llama-3-Instruct, etc. Of course, the models selected for evaluation vary depending on the question type.
-This is partly because some models lack sufficient Chinese capabilities or do not support Chinese audio understanding, and partly because some existing models do not accept multimodal inputs with multiple voices.
-Note that since our benchmark is automatically synthesized by Gemini, the results of Gemini will not be included in the comparison.
-Regarding the selected and unselected models as well as detailed implementation details, please refer to the Appendix~\ref{Detailed Information of the Evaluated Models}.
+The large audio-language models consist of Qwen-Audio-Chat~\citep{Qwen-Audio-Chat}, Qwen2-Audio-Instruct~\citep{Qwen2-Audio-Instruct}, SALAMONN~\citep{SALMONN}, Audio Flamingo 2~\citep{Audio-Flamingo-2}, Audio Flamingo 3 Chat~\citep{Audio-Flamingo-3}, MiDashengLM~\citep{Midashenglm}, etc. The large audio-reasoning models include Audio-Reasoner~\citep{Audio-Reasoner}, etc. The full-modal language models include Omni-R1~\citep{Omni-R1}, Qwen2.5-Omni~\citep{Qwen2.5-Omni}, etc. The cascaded models based on captions include GPT-4o Audio + Qwen2-Audio-Instruct, Qwen2-Audio-Instruct + Llama-3-Instruct, etc. Considering the scarcity of Chinese audio reasoning data, some models lack of ability of Chinese reasoning or support for Chinese audio understanding.
+We annotate in the Table~\ref{table.2} whether they were trained using Chinese corpus to ensure fairness in evaluation.
+Please note that as our benchmark tests are automatically synthesized by Gemini, the results of Gemini related models will not be included.
+For the selection of models and detailed information, refer to the Appendix~\ref{Detailed Information of the Evaluated Models}.